 Let’s talk Net Revenue Management (NRM) (Or Nett Revenue Management, to give it the correct title).
 Growth is hard.
-Especially in grocery, particularly with 85% of innovation in Consumer Products failing within three years.
-Plus, according to the Boston Consulting Group, in the past 3 years two-thirds of revenue growth, and an even bigger share of profit growth among the top 50 global fast-moving consumer goods (FMCG) companies, has come from pricing and mix.
+Especially in grocery, particularly with 85% of innovation in Consumer Products failing within three years, according to Nielsen.
+Plus, according to the Boston Consulting Group, in the past 3 years two-thirds of revenue growth, and an even bigger share of profit growth among the top 50 global fast-moving consumer goods (FMCG) companies, have come from pricing and mix.
 Not from volume increases.

 Many large FMCG companies are turning to Net Revenue Management as a solution.
 Is it a fad?
 Is it the holy grail?
 Or is it simply a build on good category practices?
 Probably the latter.
 NRM is also known as revenue management, revenue growth management, yield management, or price & promotion planning.